Vulkan4D/v4d_core/README.md

 # v4d_core

 Source files for **Vulkan4D Core Library** (Core Utilities and Helper functions)

-These source files compile into `v4d.dll`
+These source files compile into `v4d.dll` (or `v4d.so` under Linux)

 It must be linked with when building a game using the Vulkan4D Engine.

-# Vulkan4D
-Vulkan4D is a revolutionary game engine built from the ground up for Space Games/Simulations and with Vulkan as the sole rendering API, so that we can take full advantage of the new technology.

-### Project Structure
-- `Core` Compiled into `v4d.dll` and linked into the Project
-- `Helpers` Simple-but-useful header-only source files, compiled into anything that is part of V4D
-- `Modules` Game functionalities (and plugins/mods) compiled into individual .dll files that are loaded at runtime
-- `Libraries` Other libraries used in the project
-- `Resources` Icons, Textures, Music, ...
-- `Project` App that puts it all together to run the game
-- `Tools` Useful tools to help programmers (build scripts, shader compiler, ...)
+It may also be linked to modules when needed

 ## V4D Core Utilities

 Core Utilities are a solid part of Vulkan4D's Core to provide developers with interfaces to the Hardware.

-They are split into 5 categories (`Audio`, `Graphics`, `IO`, `Networking`, `Processing`)
+They are split into 7 categories (`Audio`, `Graphics`, `Crypto`, `Data`, `IO`, `Networking`, `Processing`)

+## V4D Modules (modding system)

+Vulkan4D is modular and built from the ground up to fully support Modding.

+A module may contain resources and shared libraries that are loaded at runtime into the application.

+See modding documentation in [the module sample repository](https://github.com/Vulkan4D/v4d_module_sample)

 ## File Structure
 The core consists of the following structure :
+- `common/*` common headers (mostly std stuff)
 - `helpers/*` Contains header-only `.hpp` files with helper methods
+- `modules/*` Contains module classes for modding
-- `utilities/*` Contains subdirectories for utility categories with all their utilities, each consisting of up to three files with the same [Utility] name and different extensions (`.cpp`, `.h`, `.cxx`) and other subdirectories such as `assets/`
+- `utilities/*` Contains subdirectories for utility categories with all their utilities
+- `Core.cpp` Core Source File compiled only in the core library
+- `Core.h` Core header file
 - `v4d.h` Main Header file to be included in anything that is part of V4D
-- `Core.h` Core header file
-- `Core.cpp` Core Source File compiled only in the core library
-- `tests.cxx` Unit Tests
+- `tests.cxx` Core Unit Tests
 - `README.md` this documentation
-- `common/*` common headers (mostly std stuff)
-- `*.hh` Header files included in v4d.h
+- `*.hh` Grouped Header files included in v4d.h

 ## Coding Standards